nithyakumarm/openshift-sep-2023/Day1/README.md

 - container has its own virtual network card
 - container has its own Private IP address
 - it has one application binary with all its dependent libraries pre-installed
-- it comes with basic minimul tools
+- it comes with basic minimum tools